Wednesday, April 29, 2009

 Mediterranean Burgers

 Some day I am going to travel to Greece.
 I think I would like to go on a cruise of the islands and then pick my favorite one and stay in a villa by the sea side for the whole summer.
 I will hire a Greek chef who will cook for me and teach me how to make wonderful recipes (in between sitting on the beach, taking walks among ruins, and swimming/boating of course).
 Friends and family will be welcome to come stay for as long as they like.
-Until then I am going to make yummy recipes like these and pretend;).

 Mediterranean Burgers